Date: 19 Jun 2010

 Uche Onkonko-Nwosu died from head injuries.

 He was found by a milkman at the back of his mini cab at 4.47am in Cookhill Road which is a cul-de-sac about a mile from his home.

 At the time he was working for Amber Cars in Plumstead High Street and had just finished a job in Sewell Road at around 4.40am where he had dropped off a passenger a few hundred yards from Cookhill Road where he was found.

-The manager for manager at Amber Cars for whom Uche Onkonko-Nwosu worked said 'He had just completed a fare and we just don't know whether he still had the customer in his car or was returning home after dropping them off.
+The manager at Amber Cars where Uche Onkonko-Nwosu worked said 'He had just completed a fare and we just don't know whether he still had the customer in his car or was returning home after dropping them off.
 Michael was a model driver who worked very hard.
 He was a very placid, quiet man.
 He certainly wasn't the type to instigate a confrontation.'

 He was taken to the Royal London Hospital in Whitechappel but later died.